-- The theft-deterrent system operates with the key or the keyless entry system transmitter. - The system will not function unless it is properly armed.
-To properly secure the vehicle, always make sure all windows are completely closed and all doors and the trunk lid/liftgate are locked before leaving the vehicle.
+The system will not function unless it is properly armed.
+To properly secure the vehicle, always make sure all windows are completely closed and all doors and the liftgate are locked before leaving the vehicle.
 Remember to take your key and transmitter.

-▼ Operation
+▼Operation